eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     topic = Topic(participant, "Announcements", Message)
     reader = ``DataReader``(participant, topic)

-    # If we don't receive a single announcement for five minutes we want the script to exit.
+    # If we don't receive a single announcement for five minutes, we want the script to exit.
     for msg in reader.take_iter(timeout=duration(minutes=5)):
         print(msg.text)